croessner/nauthilus-website/docs/about/overview.md

 ## What is Nauthilus?

 Nauthilus is a universal authentication and authorization platform written in Go.
-It serves as a central hub for handling various authentication requests from different services such as mail servers (SMTP, IMAP, POP3), web applications via OAuth2/OpenID Connect, and custom applications through its flexible API.
+It serves as a central hub for handling various authentication requests from different services such as mail servers (SMTP, IMAP, POP3), web applications via the native Identity Provider (OIDC/SAML2), and custom applications through its flexible API.

 ## Components